 If you are an EU citizen and have questions about how your placement will impact your immigration status in the UK, please refer to the Student Immigration website.

 All Erasmus+ and Swiss mobility students will be covered, free of charge, by University of Edinburgh travel insurance for the duration of their study or work placement.
 This insurance covers you for emergencies abroad during your placement.

 You may be required to take out additional private medical insurance for any routine treatment or pre-existing medical conditions, as the University’s travel insurance does not provide cover for these.
 You may also be charged to access GP surgeries and medicine in your host country.

-UK students going to the EU are advised to obtain a student Global Health Insurance Card (GHIC) which is a replacement of the European Health Insurance Card (EHIC).
-You can find detailed information about how to apply for a GHIC card on the NHS website.
+UK students going to the EU are advised to obtain a Student Global Health Insurance Card (GHIC) which is a replacement of the European Health Insurance Card (EHIC).
+You can find detailed information about how to apply for a Student GHIC card on the NHS website.

-The GHIC gives you the right to access emergency state-provided healthcare during a temporary stay in the EU and enables you to get state healthcare in Europe at a reduced cost or sometimes for free.
+The Student GHIC gives you the right to access medically necessary, state-provided healthcare during a temporary stay in the EU at a reduced cost or sometimes for free.
 Not all state healthcare is free in the EU and you may have to pay for services that you’d get for free on the NHS.
 You'll have to pay the same as a patient from that country.

 Find out more about the GHIC and healthcare in the EU

 - Find out more about the GHIC, including how to apply for one, on the NHS website

 - Read the UK Government’s healthcare guidance for UK nationals visiting the EU